14 Novels of Love Gone WrongPrint

 February 11, 2016

 The history of love is hardly all sunshine, daisies, and boxes of chocolate.
-Arguably the oldest love story in the Western tradition ended quite badly when Adam and Eve fell out of Eden, and classics like Wuthering Heights and Anna Karenina continue that noble tradition.
+Arguably the oldest love story in the Western canon ended quite badly when Adam and Eve fell out of Eden, and classics like Wuthering Heights and Anna Karenina continue that noble tradition.
 This Valentine’s Day, celebrate the whole history of love—even the ugly bits—with these 14 novels of romance gone awry.

 The novel opens with a shocking and memorable scene: at a village fair, a young, drunk Michael Henchard sells his wife, Susan, and the couple’s baby daughter to a sailor—for the sum of five guineas.